jared-m-peg/jared-m-peg/building-from-source-code.md

 ## 1\.
 Download and install the prerequisites (Git, Apache Ant, and JDK 1.8) for building RSC+

-Download and install Git from here: `https://git-scm.com/install/windows`
+### Download and install Git from here: `https://git-scm.com/install/windows`

 Before installing it, check that its digital signature is OK:

 Right click the downloaded Git file, `Git-2.55.0.5-64-bit.exe`, click on `Properties`, click on the `Digital Signatures` tab, click on the listed signature, click on `Details`

-It should print: `The digital signature is OK.`
+If it prints, `The digital signature is OK.`, then install it.

-Install Git

 Download the Apache Ant binary, the ASC file, and the KEYS file: